Touching Stone Gallery

 Soon, she was standing on the sandy bottom of a dry wash looking up at the pink wall tucked under enormous bands of red rock.
 It was clearly a man-made structure, cleverly constructed to merge with the surrounding.
 Off to the left, a white circle was painted on the red rock like a rising full moon.
 What could be hidden behind that wall?
 She carefully climbed up to the rectangular opening and poked her head inside, expecting to find a darkened room.
 Instead, she saw a corridor leading sideways towards a series of inner rooms.
 She pulled herself through the chest-high opening and was immediately engulfed by coolness and utter silence.

 She let her eyes adjusted to the dim light and started to explore the inner rooms.
 Looking through the small window, she noted that one of the rooms was littered with dried-up Anasazi corncobs, its ceiling blackened by smoke.
 None of the other rooms had corncobs on the dirt floors.
 She walked to the far end of the corridor.
 Through a ventilating opening, she could see the rock face outside with the painted white moon that she saw from the canyon below.
 Next to the moon was a row of dots and a zigzag snake pictograph, all painted white.
 The largest room was elaborately decorated, its outside walls painted with the same white dots over a thick white band with inverted triangles.
-She peered through the doorway into that room with her small flashlight and drew a deep breath.
+She peered through the doorway of another room with her small flashlight and drew a deep breath.
+It had a hearth and a smoke-blacken ceiling.
 The inner walls were painted with the same design.
 Below a line of white dots, a wide white band encircled the room; and in the midst of that band, a perfect circle was left unpainted, evoking image of a dark moon.
 What were the occupants trying to convey?
 She fumbled for her camera to take a photo of the image.
 Suddenly, she heard muffled voices.
 Thinking she had company, she hurriedly gathered her belongings to leave the place for the new comers.

 As she climbed through the opening of the outer wall into the late afternoon sun, squinting her eyes to look for the new visitors, she froze.
 There was nobody in that canyon.